xiang12835/skeleton-colorui-miniprogram/README.md

-# template-colorui-miniprogram
+# skeleton-colorui-miniprogram
-miniprogram template with colorui
+miniprogram skeleton with colorui